-Below are conditions set out in the agreement:
+Below are the conditions set out in the agreement:

-- All conditions and requirements regarding tariffs, investment, services and intellectual property which builds up the global value chain;
+- All conditions and requirements regarding tariffs, investment, services, and intellectual property builds up the global value chain;

-- A common set of rules of origin, commitments regarding trade in goods;
+- A common set of rules of origin, and commitments regarding trade in goods;

-- Some specific conditions for some service trading sectors including financial services, telecommunications services and professional services.
+- Some specific conditions for some service trading sectors include financial services, telecommunications services, and professional services.

-The purpose of the agreement is to encourage economic activities among three countries by minimizing or removing trade barriers in many business sectors.
-Products, textiles, and automobiles are the industries which receive the most preferential treatment under NAFTA.
+The purpose of the agreement is to encourage economic activities among the three countries by minimizing or removing trade barriers in many business sectors.
+Products, textiles, and automobiles are the industries that receive the most preferential treatment under NAFTA.

 NAFTA also sets certain regulations in terms of workplace safety, labor rights, and environmental protection to maintain the stability of all companies and citizens in the trade zone.
 Services relating to aviation transport, maritime, and basic telecommunications are not covered by the agreement.

 Businesses operating in the trade area are safeguarded by NAFTA.
-Having access to a fair operating environment in the trade zone, the agreement provides favorable treatments to domestic companies.
-It also provides the right for businesses to protect Intellectual property in many sectors including patent, trademark, and copyrighted material.
-Besides, investors in all participating countries enjoy fair treatment.
+Having access to a fair operating environment in the trade zone, the agreement provides favorable treatment to domestic companies.
+It also provides the right for businesses to protect Intellectual property in many sectors including patents, trademarks, and copyrighted material.
+Besides, investors in all participating countries enjoy the fair treatment.

-AFTA was signed on 28 January 1992 in Singapore with the participation of Brunei, Indonesia, Malaysia, Philippines, Singapore and Thailand.
-Vietnam, Laos, Myanmar and Cambodia joined in later, which raised the number of AFTA to 10 members.
-The agreement is one of the largest free trade agreements with the coordination with its large partners which are Asia-Pacific Economic Cooperation, East Asia Summit and Regional Comprehensive Economic Partnership.
+AFTA was signed on 28 January 1992 in Singapore with the participation of Brunei, Indonesia, Malaysia, Philippines, Singapore, and Thailand.
+Vietnam, Laos, Myanmar, and Cambodia joined in later, which raised the number of AFTA to 10 members.
+The agreement is one of the largest free trade agreements with the coordination with its large partners which are the Asia-Pacific Economic Cooperation, East Asia Summit, and Regional Comprehensive Economic Partnership.